 All-inclusive passes are available, and others can include up to 55% discounts on retail prices for select attraction admission, gift shops, and restaurants.

-Featured on Various Passes:
+Featured on various passes:

 See our full tourist attraction discount pass comparison here.

-THINGS TO DO AT NIGHT IN NASHVILLE
+THINGS TO DO AT NIGHT IN JANUARY

 Nashville has some incredible things to do after dark in January, including the concerts at the venues we've listed in our top ten section above.

-Here are a few more night time activities for the month of January.
+Here are a few more nighttime activities for the month of January.

-For more nighttime activities, visit our post on things to do at night in Nashville.
+For more nighttime activities, visit our post on things to do at night in Nashville

-11. Find a Film at Belcourt Theatre
+Find a Film at Belcourt Theatre

-Escape the January cold at the Belcourt Theatre.
 This is a nonprofit, historic movie theatre and film center that has been in operation since the 1920s.

 You can find showings for big Hollywood movies, small screenings from independent filmmakers, or special re-releases of classics.

-12. Visit a Comedy Club
+Visit a Comedy Club

-While most big cities have comedy clubs, each is unique to their location.
 It's a great way to meet locals and get a sense of a city.

-In Nashville, Zanies has been around for over 30 years and it a great place to catch a stand-up routine.
+In Nashville, Zanies has been around for over 30 years and it is a great place to catch a stand-up routine.

 Professional comedians from across the country pass through its doors, and you can catch a show almost every night of the week.